pingcap/docs/quick_install_tools.md

 ## Step 2.
 Install Components

-You can start by listing all the installable components
+You can start by listing all the components:

 {{< copyable "shell-regular" >}}